sriharivishnu/AWS_Notes/CLF-C01/S02_IAM.md

 - Roles: for EC2 instances or AWS services
 - Security: MFA + Password policy
 - AWS CLI: manage your AWS services using the command-line
-- AWS SDK: manage you AWS services using a programming language
+- AWS SDK: manage your AWS services using a programming language
 - Access Keys: access AWS using the CLI or SDK
 - Audit: IAM Credential Reports & IAM Access Advisor